-1.1 1.
-Is the scope of the proposed group sufficiently focused?
+1.1 Is the scope of the proposed group sufficiently focused?

-Is the group attempting to produce everything from beginning to end (a survey of the state-of-theart, plus use cases, plus a requirements analysis, plus recommendations documents) or is it focused on only one or two of these areas?
+Is the group attempting to produce everything from beginning to end (a survey of the state-of-the-art, plus use cases, plus a requirements analysis, plus recommendations documents) or is it focused on only one or two of these areas?
 Is there more than one type of standard being proposed (Architecture/framework vs. information model (schema) vs. API vs. Protocol)?
 Is the topic area too specific or too broad (for example, overlap with other GGF WGs may indicate "too broad")?
 Are the milestones reasonably achievable in the proposed timeframe (1-2 years for a WG)?

-The INFOD WG intent is to produce the few documents mentioned in the section above (Community Practice and Recommendations documents).

-2 types of standard are being proposed: the architecture standard together with adequate schemas.

-The milestones seem reasonable to the members of the working group, who have already started the work for a little less than a year.
+The INFOD WG intent is to produce the documents mentioned in the section above (Community Practice and Recommendations documents).
+The group will provide a requirement analysis, compare the proposed standard to existing and major evolving standards, and define the ID model and its interfaces as well as specializations for major use cases.
+The milestones seem to be reasonable to the members of the working group, who have already started the work for a little less than a year.